KevinWu098/NotePath-Client/README.md

 ## Description
 A simple note-taking web app built with the MERN tech stack.
 This was built in React with Vite and uses a backend of Express, Node, and MongoDB.

+## Built With
+- The MERN tech stack (MongoDB, Express, React, Node.js)
+- Vite for frontend deployment

 ## Features
 - Full CRUD operations
 - Responsive UI